-We think of civil society projects as a national interest that embassies and governments should pay attention to.
+We think of civil society as a national interest that embassies and governments should pay attention to.
 Government officials who are at the top of their career tend to be far removed from ordinary citizens which is a problem in today’s social network society.
 How can diplomats represent their country if citizens back home are not being heard by their own government?
 That makes little sense to me.
 The world of diplomacy needs to innovate with the world we live in now.
 People power has become increasingly effective when compared to government polls.
-By working with the people and representing policy projects, Grassroot Diplomat hopes to deliver concerns of the people at a national and international level, by connecting grassroots-led projects to civil servants, diplomats and institutions alike.
+By working with the people and representing their voices through diplomatic missions, Grassroot Diplomat hopes to break negative stereotypes and misconceptions that holds people and countries back from being developed.

-Franco: Grassroot Diplomat seeks to bridge the existing gap between civil society and political leadership.
-How can Grassroot Diplomat help promote the voices of civil society in ways that these are incorporated into political debate and policymaking processes?
+2. Grassroot Diplomat seeks to bridge the existing gap between civil society and government leadership.
+How can Grassroot Diplomat help promote the voices of civil society in ways that these are incorporated into political debate and policy-making processes?

-Franco: Cosmopolitan views that portray civil society as an emerging, global phenomenon often fail to acknowledge particularistic projects.
-Has Grassroot Diplomat the capacity and resources necessary to address localized claims and political projects?
+3. Cosmopolitan views that portray civil society as an emerging, global phenomenon often fail to acknowledge particularistic projects.
+Has Grassroot Diplomat the capacity and resources necessary to address localised claims and political projects?

-Rahman-Figueroa: Cross-cultural communication is a huge part of what we do.
-As an international organisation that tends to the needs of global citizens and missions, Grassroot Diplomat has a team of experts that know the culture, politics and history of several countries in at least one continent.
-We do not pressure our clients into exclusively using Western schools of thought.
-Instead, we take into consideration national and international legislations related to our client’s projects and get in touch with relevant embassies to avoid cultural barriers and political implications that may otherwise hinder the project.
-On top of that, we work with international diplomatic institutions like the European Union and United Nations to cross-examine information reported by their experts, so that we can gain accurate information about policy matters from a neutral point of view.
-Grassroot Diplomat works with many partners and the number of institutions we are connecting with is growing.
+Cross-cultural communication is a huge part of what we do.
+As an international organisation that tends to the needs of global citizens and diplomatic missions, Grassroot Diplomat has a team of experts that know the culture, politics and history of countries we operate in.
+We never pressure our clients into exclusively using Western schools of thought.
+Instead, we take into consideration national and international legislations that may affect nation branding initiatives and work through local embassies to avoid cultural barriers and political implications that may stall our efforts.

-Also, as an independent agency, Grassroot Diplomat shows no allegiance to one particular government and as such, we are careful not to get involved in projects that may be harmful to diplomatic relations.
-We have a strict policy to reject projects led by political candidates and active members of government so as to remain as apolitical as possible.
+Also, as an independent agency, Grassroot Diplomat is apolitical and shows no allegiance to one particular government that may be harmful to diplomatic relations.
+We have a strict policy to reject work on political campaigning and members of our network must not be active in government work.
 It would be very difficult to gain the trust of an embassy if we had worked with a controversial political member in the past.

 Governments in many countries seem to lack inter-departmental communication.
 When I was training at the United Nations in New York, I was alarmed to hear many heads of offices complaining about how none of the departments are interlinked.
 Surely the rise in population has links to refugee issues, climate change and global health risks, so why keep those departments separate?
 There isn’t a lot of streamlining between government departments and this is why there is that gap between the people and the government.
 People’s concerns are passed onto one department after another and there is no real result at the end of that long bureaucratic journey.
 I also believe that many NGOs suffer from ‘tunnel-vision syndrome’ whereby a biased passion for change bypasses logic and neutrality.
 If NGOs were to ignore opinions and publications from leading well respected think tanks or institutions, it is almost certain that their work will not be taken seriously by government officials.